Florida Mayhem: Franchise history

 The Mayhem were not able to find much more success in their 2019 season.
 After finishing Stage 1 with only one win, the Mayhem announced their intention to implement an all-Korean team and fired two coaches, including head coach Mineral.
 The team's struggles continued in Stage 2, as they did not win a single match.
 Prior to Stage 3, the Mayhem's all-Korean overhaul continued, as they made several roster changes.
 Florida hired Oh "Unread" Nam-hun amidst a one-win Stage 3 as the team's new head coach.
 The Mayhem found success in Stage 4, when the league implemented a 2-2-2 role lock, as they were able to win four of their final five matches.

 For their 2020 season, the Mayhem debuted new colors, trading the yellow and red color scheme that the team had used for two years in favor of a 1980s Miami color scheme, featuring pink, teal, and black.
 The Mayhem opened the season going 7–4 heading into the May Melee tournament, where they reached the finals before being defeated by the San Francisco Shock.
+Midseason, OWL caster Sideshow joined the team on a 14 day contract after winning a Pharah duel against Yaki, who bet that Sideshow could not reach 5 eliminations before Yaki reached 20.
 Florida finished the season with 14 wins, 3 bonus wins from midseason tournaments, and 7 losses to claim the fourth seed in the North America season playoffs.
 A 0–3 loss to the Washington Justice on September 12 eliminated the Mayhem from the North America bracket.

 The Mayhem's 2021 season began on April 17, 2021, against the Atlanta Reign in the May Melee qualifiers; they won their opener 1–3.
 Florida won three of their four qualifier matches and advanced to the regional knockouts.
 After defeating the Toronto Defiant and the Washington Justice in the regional knockouts, the Mayhem advanced to the interregional tournament bracket.
 In the first match in the double-elimination tournament, the Mayhem lost to the Shanghai Dragons, sending them to the lower bracket of the tournament.
 In the first round of the lower bracket, Florida defeated the Chengdu Hunters, but they lost, again, to the Dragons in the following round, eliminating them from the tournament.
 After the strong start to the season, Florida struggled to continue their success.
 Florida won only two more games in the season, finishing with a 5–11 record and did not qualify for the season playoffs.